-Add shim(s) (P/N 504 0398 00) between chaincase and frame to obtain easy bearing installation.
+- Add shim(s) (P/N 504 0398 00) between chaincase and frame until bearing is well centered in its support and easy to install.

 When installing one shim or more between chaincase and frame, secure with 50 mm long screws.